Research Articles: original research work or a comprehensive and in-depth analysis of a topic (around 5,000 to 8,000 words).

 PreprintingJournal of Data and Information Science is an OA journal dedicated to promoting rapid dissemination of research papers together with scholars.
 We encourage you to publish your manuscripts (including the initial version, revised versions, and the version accepted for publication) submitted to JDIS on a preprint server, for instance on arXiv，MetaArXiv，SocArXiv，or ChinaXiv.

 ChinaXiv is a preprint platform of Chinese Academy of Science (http://www.chinaxiv.org).
 JDIS has established a cooperative relationship with ChinaXiv to jointly promote the manuscripts reposition, online first publication, and impact broaden of research works.

 Data Sharing Policies

-JDIS encourages authors of articles published in this journal to share their research data by archiving it in an appropriate public repository. is our recommended data repository.
+JDIS encourages authors of articles published in this journal to share their research data by archiving it in an appropriate public repository.
+Science Data Bank is our recommended data repository.
 Or you may visit www.re3data.org to find other data repositories relevant to your subject area.
 Also, JDIS encourages authors to submit a data availability statement that explains how and where the associated data is shared.
 Here is an example of statement.